You cast the perfect actor.

 Performer Agreement vs. SAG Contract vs. Talent Release

-Why Distributors (and E&O Insurance) Demand This
+Why Distributors and E&O Insurance Demand This

-Why Thoolie’s Performer Agreement is Different
+Why Thoolie’s Performer Agreement Is Different

-🎬 Download Thoolie’s Performer Agreement Template →
+🎬 Download Thoolie’s Performer Agreement (Non-Union – Indie Standard) →

 📚 Related Resources